MKorablyov/LambdaZero/LambdaZero/examples/bayesian_models/readme.md

 for this task.
 Would be good to add log likelihood to the first notebook.
 <br />

-**Update 19 May** _put in a hack to use Sklearn precisions for now but should fix at some point!_
+**Update 19 May** _done using Sklearn Bayesian regression for now but could do it fully in Pytorch later on_

-##### 1.6 Change the Bayesian Regression sampling so that can sample first from weights then batch.
+##### ✅ 1.6 Change the Bayesian Regression sampling so that can sample first from weights then batch.
 At the moment the Gaussian posterior uncertainty over weights is propagated through predictions which return a MVN distribution over the predicted points.
-This will not be amenable to larger datasets
+This will not be amenable to larger datasets.
 <br />